 The fund financial statements provide more detailed information about the School's most significant funds, not the School as a whole.
-A fund is an accounting entity having a self balancing set of accounts for recording assets, liabilities, fund balance, revenues, and expenditures.
+A fund is an accounting entity having a self-balancing set of accounts for recording assets, liabilities, fund balance, revenues, and expenditures.
 Resources are allocated to and accounted for in individual funds based on the purpose for which they are spent and the means by which spending activities are controlled.
-The fund in the financial statements of this report is as follows:
+The following funds are included herein: